DebanjanaKar/Covid19_FakeNews_Detection/README.md

-# तथ्यCov :: Covid19 related Fake Tweet Detection
+# तथ्यCov : Detecting Fake Tweets in the time of COVID 19
 <p align="center">
 <img width="1000" height="200" alt="title" src="https://user-images.githubusercontent.com/19144385/87828882-9300a300-c89b-11ea-8e18-6325dfe88dfb.png">
 </p>

 <p align="center">
-  <b><ins> DEMO VIDEO: https://ibm.box.com/s/m5czg33xep6ydemighsnv7ayj7t3la20 </ins></b>
+  <b><ins> DEMO VIDEO: https://youtu.be/pdWoBxBu9-k </ins></b>
 </p>

-This package aims to detect fake tweets regarding Covid-19 from the real ones in real-time.
-We use an AI based technique to process the tweet text and use it, along with user features, to classify the tweets as either **REAL** or **FAKE**.
+This system aims to classify whether a tweet contains a verifiable claim or not in real-time and has been specifically trained to detect COVID19 related fake news.
+We use AI based techniques to process the tweet text and use it, along with user features, to classify the tweets as either **REAL** or **FAKE**.
 We are handling tweets in three different languages: **English, Hindi and Bengali**.
 The development phases of our project is shown below and the details of the steps are described in the following sub-sections.<br/>
 <p align="center">
   <img width="300" alt="flowchart" src="https://user-images.githubusercontent.com/19144385/87848329-cf182000-c8fc-11ea-9e1f-11d9466c5e6e.png">
 </p>